Canonbury House and Canonbury Tower: John Spencer's "Old Canonbury House"

-Spencer had no son but a daughter Elizabeth.
-She had fallen in love with William Compton, 2nd Baron Compton, who succeeded his father in 1589 when only 21 and went to the royal court of Queen Elizabeth I, borrowing from John Spencer when he had spent what his father had left him.
+Spencer had no son but had a daughter, Elizabeth.
+She had fallen in love with William Compton, 2nd Baron Compton, who succeeded his father in 1589 when only 21 and went to the royal court of Queen Elizabeth, borrowing from John Spencer when he had spent what his father had left him.
 Spencer did not regard marriage to his daughter as a suitable way of liquidating the debt, so he opposed it and confined his daughter in Canonbury Tower.
-She and Lord Compton eloped: supposedly, the young lord disguised as a baker's boy drove his cart over the fields to Islington and Elizabeth was lowered from a window in a baker's basket and escaped to marriage in 1599.
+She and Lord Compton eloped: supposedly the young lord, disguised as a baker's boy, drove his cart over the fields to Islington and Elizabeth Spencer was lowered from a window in a baker's basket and escaped to marriage in 1599.
 Sir John disowned his daughter, costing the couple a fortune variously estimated at from three hundred to eight hundred thousand pounds.
 However, a son was born to the Comptons in 1601, and Spencer was partially reconciled through the efforts of the Queen, saying that having now no daughter he would adopt the child as his son.
-The reconciliation was completed with the birth of a second child, a daughter, in Canonbury House and the fortune found its way to them on Spencer's death in 1610.
-Compton then became "in great danger to loose his witts" and spent "within lesses than eight weekes...£72,000, most in great horses, rich saddles and playe", and on gambling, entertaining and extending the country seat at Castle Ashby, Northamptonshire, and not on Canonbury House which was let.
+The reconciliation was completed with the birth of a second child, a daughter, in Canonbury House and the immense fortune found its way to them on Spencer's death in 1610.
+Compton then became "in great danger to loose his witts" and later "so franticke that he is forced to be kept bound".
+He recovered, and then spent "within lesses than eight weekes...£72,000, most in great horses, rich saddles and playe", and on gambling, entertaining and extending the country seat at Castle Ashby House, Northamptonshire, and not on Canonbury House, which was let.
 The young lord eventually became Lord President of the Council in 1617, and in 1618 was created 1st Earl of Northampton.